Category

 • Maintain customer trust and service: Customers expect reliability and continuity of service.
 By ensuring that operations can continue or be restored quickly after a disruption, businesses maintain customer trust and meet contractual and service-level agreements.

 • Regulatory compliance: Many industries have regulations that require businesses to have disaster recovery and business continuity plans in place.
+For example, the financial services industry is required to comply with the FFIEC business continuity guidelines.
 Prioritizing BCDR helps ensure compliance with these regulatory requirements, avoiding potential legal and financial penalties.

 • Competitive advantage: Businesses with effective BCDR plans can recover from disruptions more quickly than those without, offering a competitive advantage in resilience and reliability.